lisongxu/CSCE156-Lab-Java-Cond/readme.md

 3. Wait for the website to grade your code, and make sure that you pass all tests.

+4. What if the test on GradeScope fails?
+Please test your program locally on your computer using the provided JUnit test suite, because the test on GradeScope is exactly the same as the provided JUnit test suite.
+Debugging your programs on GradeScope is not recommended because GradeScope gives very limited information.

 ### 3.3 Grading

 For this lab, as long as you pass all the tests on GradeScope, you will get full points for the lab.